rmholmes/rmholmes.github.io/_pages/talks.md

 {% include base_path %}

+* **Ocean heat transport in temperature coordinates and what it can tell us about ocean processes and their role in climate** (July 2018), Research School of Earth Sciences, Australian National University, Canberra, Australia

 * **Numerical Mixing in the COSIMA models** (May 2018), COSIMA Workshop Talk, Australian National University, Canberra, Australia